 Unfortunately, the Housing Office cannot allow any participants to check-in to their residence halls before the Monday check-in day.
 If you will be arriving before that day, please arrange a hotel room.
 Click here for a website which provides a comprehensive list of the various hotels in Ithaca and its surrounding area.

-The total cost for PREPARE participants living on-campus during the academic year is $380.
-This total includes the registration fee of $220 which covers all activities and meals, and the remaining amount of $160 which covers the housing fee for the four days of PREPARE.
-The $220 charge will appear on your July bursar bill and the $160 charge will appear on your September bursar bill.
-For those participants living off-campus during the academic year, the $160 housing fee is eliminated, and the cost is $220.
+The total cost for PREPARE participants living on-campus during the academic year is $390.
+This total includes the registration fee of $220 which covers all activities and meals, and the remaining amount of $170 which covers the housing fee for the four days of PREPARE.
+For those participants living off-campus during the academic year, the $170 housing fee is eliminated, and the cost is $220.
 The charge for PREPARE registration will appear on your Cornell bursar account in July.

-Please let us know as soon as possible if for some reason, you are unable to attend the PREPARE pre-orientation program, by sending an email to Adriana Rovers.
+Please let us know as soon as possible if for some reason, you are unable to attend the PREPARE pre-orientation program, by sending an email to Kristin Blake.
 The deadline to cancel your participation in PREPARE is July 1 for a full refund of your registration fee.
-If you cancel between July 2 and July 14, students will be charged a $50 administrative fee.
+If you cancel between July 6 and July 14, students will be charged a $50 administrative fee.
 After July 14, no refunds will be given for cancellations or no-shows.

 There are daily flights from Philadelphia, Boston and Charlotte to Ithaca.
 Alternatively, students can fly to Syracuse and then take a shuttle (about 1.5 hours) to Ithaca.
 Many students fly into Newark, JFK or LaGuardia and then take a bus from the airport to the Port Authority Bus Terminal.
 From Port Authority, Shortline/Coach USA operates a service to Cornell’s campus, and Greyhound operates a service to the Ithaca Bus Terminal on State Street.
+Ithaca Platinum Express, the Big Red Bullet, and Campus 2 Campus all provide direct bus service to the Ithaca Campus.
 The Cornell Campus map will be helpful once you arrive on campus.

 The official check-in hours at the Townhouse Community Center are on Monday between 8:00 am and 5:00 pm and this is the best time to arrive.
-For those individuals needing a ride to Cornell from the Ithaca airport or bus station, we would recommend arriving in Ithaca between 8:00 am and 7:00 pm.
-During this time, PREPARE will have the optimal number of volunteers to assist and transport you.
-If a PREPARE participant arrives after 7:00 pm we will not be able to provide transportation, and the student should call a taxi at (607) 277-7777 or (607) 277-8294.
-For those students who will be arriving in New York City or Syracuse late on the evening of the August 13, or in the early morning hours of August 14, you may want to stay the night and reserve a hotel, as it will be easier and safer than traveling to Ithaca in the middle of the night.
+Students arriving to the bus stop or airport should call a taxi at (607) 277-7777 or (607) 277-8294 or reserve a ride through Uber or Lyft.
+For those students who will be arriving in New York City or Syracuse late on the evening of the August 12, or in the early morning hours of August 13, you may want to stay the night and reserve a hotel, as it will be easier and safer than traveling to Ithaca in the middle of the night.
 This will also allow you to be well rested for the activities scheduled for the days ahead.

-As soon as you have arranged your travel plans, please complete the Qualtrics online Travel Survey.
-The PREPARE coordinator will send you the link in June.
-If you are landing at the Ithaca Tompkins County Airport between the hours of 8:00 am and 7:00 pm, we will arrange to pick you up from the airport and take you to the Cornell campus.
-We will not be able to provide transportation from airport to Cornell after 7:00 pm.
-Students arriving after 7:00 pm, should call a Taxi at (607) 277-7777 or (607) 277-8294.
-If you are arriving at the Syracuse Hancock International Airport, we can reserve a limousine service to pick you up and take you to Cornell University (Please note: You will be responsible for paying the $80 (subject to change) for this taxi service at the time of pick-up.
-If you are landing at other airports, such as Newark, JFK or LaGuardia, we recommend taking the Shortline or Greyhound bus service to get to Cornell University.
-We will pick you up at the Ithaca bus station between 8:00 am and 7:00 pm.
-After 7:00 pm students should call a Taxi at (607) 277-7777 or (607) 277-8294.
+Students should call a Taxi at (607) 277-7777 or (607) 277-8294 or arrange a ride through Uber or Lyft .
+If you are arriving at the Syracuse Hancock International Airport, you can reserve a limousine service to pick you up and take you to Cornell University (Please note: You will be responsible for paying the $85 (subject to change) for this taxi service at the time of pick-up.
+If you are landing at other airports, such as Newark, JFK or LaGuardia, we recommend taking Shortline/Coach USA, Ithaca Platinum Express, the Big Red Bullet, or Campus 2 Campus as these buses will drop you off on Cornell's campus.

 Transportation to Cornell Campus: See details in FAQ above.